 current churchmember of Holy Saviour.

-Each year in November, we hold a Memorial Service in Holy Saviour Church, for those who have been bereaved over the previous 12 months.
+Each year at the end of the year we hold a Memorial Service in Holy Saviour Church, for those who have been bereaved over the previous 12 months.
 This gives a further opportunity for you to remember with thanksgiving your loved one and to ask for the Lord’s comfort and peace.

-Please contact the church office if you wish to speak to the Minister, following a bereavement.
+Please contact the church office if you wish to speak to a Minister, following a bereavement.